-Academic Hardship Withdrawal may be granted to a student who experiences non-academic emergencies which interfere or prevent the completion of coursework and cannot be resolved through traditional withdrawal methods.
-Typically, hardships (non-academic emergencies) that may be grounds for a Late Withdrawal tend to fall into one of three categories: medical, personal, and financial.
-Hardship withdrawals are not granted unless there is a compelling reason for such requests.
+OTC may grant a Late Withdrawal to a student who experiences non-academic emergencies which interfere or prevent the completion of coursework and which cannot be resolved through traditional withdrawal methods.
+Typically, circumstances (non-academic emergencies) that may be grounds for a Late Withdrawal tend to fall into one of three categories: medical, personal and/or financial.
+OTC does not grant late withdrawals unless there is a compelling reason for such requests.

-The Hardship Withdrawal process is not the appropriate venue to resolve or petition academic or financial matters (e.g., grades, tuition refunds).
-Such concerns must be addressed to the respective department.
-In addition, the Hardship Withdrawal process is not an alternative means to drop classes after the published drop date to remove unwanted grades or preclude resulting academic/financial aid actions (warning, probation, exclusion, etc.)
+The late withdrawal process is not the appropriate venue to resolve or petition academic matters.
+Students must address such concerns to the respective department.
+In addition, the Late Withdrawal process is not an alternative means to drop classes after the last published date to drop/withdraw to remove unwanted grades or to prevent resulting academic/financial aid actions.

-- Students are not eligible for Hardship Withdrawals in any course in which they have completed the course requirements (e.g., taking the final exam or submitting the final project).
+- Students are not eligible for Late Withdrawals in any course in which they successfully completed the class requirements.

-To apply for a Hardship Withdrawal, the student must submit the following to the Office of the Dean of Students:
+To apply for a Late Withdrawal, the student must submit the following to the Office of the Dean of Students:

-- A written personal statement of hardship.
-The written personal statement of hardship should explain to the Academic Review Committee how and/or why the non-academic emergency impacted studies.
-It is essential that the student gives accurate details about the circumstances surrounding the hardship, date(s) of the emergency, and an account of how the situation specifically prevented the completion of coursework and why the student could not drop before the published last date to drop/withdraw.
+- Write a personal statement of hardship.
+The written personal statement should explain how and/or why the non-academic emergency impacted studies.
+It is essential that the student gives accurate details about the circumstances.
+For instance, students should provide date(s) of the emergency.
+They should also give an account of how the situation specifically prevented the completion of coursework and why the student could not drop before the published last date to drop/withdraw.

 - Attach supporting documentation: